 5 Reasons To Work With A Yoga Therapist

 Yoga therapy is an emerging field.
 As such, most of the public doesn’t know what a Yoga Therapist is or why they would want to work with one.
+You may ask yourself, what is yoga therapy and what does a Yoga Therapist do?
 I thought I’d do my part and write the top reasons to work with a Yoga Therapist.

 1) Head To Toe Thinking